The Jetset Society performing as a live band at a ball in Vienna

 Sound & volume

-The music should be present in the room, but not cover speeches, honours, conversations or programme items.
+The music should be present in the room while keeping speeches, honours, conversations and programme items clearly audible.
 Volume is adapted to the room, phase and audience.

 Lighting & atmosphere

 Lighting supports the effect of the opening, dance floor and later party phases.
-Depending on the venue, existing equipment can be used or additional technology planned.
+Depending on the venue, we use existing equipment or plan additional technology.

 Setup & soundcheck

-Setup times, soundcheck, backstage area and access should be clarified early, especially in schools, hotels, ballrooms and larger event venues.
+Clarify setup times, soundcheck, backstage area and access early – especially in schools, hotels, ballrooms and larger event venues.

 Coordination

-Ball committee, technical team, venue, moderation and live band should work from the same schedule.
+Ball committee, technical team, venue, the MC and live band should work from the same schedule.
 This makes the opening, programme items and later music much smoother.

 Booking process for a live band for balls

-The clearer the date, venue and schedule, the more precise the offer can be.
+The clearer the date, venue and schedule, the more precise the quote can be.

 1. Enquiry

-You send the date, venue, type of ball, guest numbers, desired playing time and first ideas via the enquiry page.
+You send the date, venue, type of ball, guest count, desired performance time and first ideas via the enquiry page.

 2. Recommendation

-We recommend a suitable lineup and clarify which technical setup, playing times and programme details are useful for the ball.
+We recommend a suitable lineup and clarify which technical setup, performance times and programme details are useful for the ball.

-You receive an individual offer based on lineup, schedule, technical setup, venue, setup and desired musical impact.
+You receive a tailored quote based on lineup, schedule, technical setup, venue, setup time and the musical impact you want.

 Helpful links for planning your event

-More pages for orientation before sending an enquiry.
+More pages with guidance before sending an enquiry.

 Planning help